Main Page About Us Results Staff Publications Resources News Acknowledgements Local

 2000-2004.
 It has been shown that phospholipid membranes induce a "molten" state of a water-soluble protein at binding.

 2002.
-A book "Protein Physics" by A.V.Finkelstein & O.B.Ptitsyn has been published in Russian and in English.
+A book "Protein Physics" by A.V.Finkelstein & O.B.Ptitsyn has been published in Russian and in English (and in 2007 - in Chinese).

 1999-2003.
 Theories of protein folding rates and folding nuclei are suggested, and algorithms searching for the folding nuclei and calculating folding rates from 3D structures of proteins us at the protein are developed.